 - The 8 Best Filtered Water Bottles at a Glance!

 - FAQ about the Best Filtered Water Bottles

 - Final Thoughts on Buying a Filtered Water Bottle for Travel

 - Best Overall Filtered Water Bottle – Grayl Geopress Purifier Bottle

 - Runner-Up for Best Filtered Water Bottle – LifeStraw Go Water Bottle

 - Best Cheap Filtered Water Bottle – Epic Water Filters Epic Nalgene OG

 - Best Ultralight Filtered Water Bottle – Grayl Ultralight Water Purifier Bottle

 - Best Filtered Water Bottle for Extreme Conditions – Seychelle Extreme Water Filter Bottle

-- Best Stainless Steel Filtered Water Bottle – Outback Stainless Steel Water Filter Bottle
+- Best Stainless Steel Filtered Water Bottle – Clearly Filtered No.1 Filtered Water Bottle

 - Best Glass Filtered Water Bottle – Escape Glass Filtered Water Bottle